Find out where cervical cancer starts and how common it is.

 How common it is

 Around 3,200 women are diagnosed with cervical cancer in the UK each year.
-About 2 out of every 100 cancers diagnosed in women (2%) are cervical cancers.
+That’s around 9 cases diagnosed every day.

 Who gets it